-For more information about students and IP rights, visit ventures.jhu.edu/ student-IP-policy.
+For more information about students and IP rights, visit pavacenter.jhu. edu/resources/student-ip-guide.

 FREQUENTLY ASKED QUESTIONS

 Does JHTV give any special consideration to inventor startups when selecting a licensee?

 The FastForward team at JHTV provides coaching, mentorship and discounted office and lab space to inventor startups that license Johns Hopkins technologies.